mellaurie/tone/pages/02.april-2020/07.U1/02.topic-1/section.md

 With the uncertainty brought on by COVID-19, multi-access learning has great potential for our education system.
 This modality not only brings more choice to students, but promotes a learner-centred course design and best practices in teaching and learning.

+---

+[details="Read more about the 4 tiers of multi-access learning"]

+##### Tier 1

+The first tier of multi-access learning is what most of you have experienced (as learners and faculty) as the predominant modality of higher education, face-to-face (f2f).
+F2f learning environments are often assumed to be the preferred modality of learning because a f2f classroom allows for rich, multi-modal interactions and robust community-building.
+This is true to an extent, but only if class sizes are very small

+[/details]

+---

 ### Learning Activities
 [plugin:content-inject](../_1-2)